Director of Development

 - Identify, cultivate, develop and encourage Board and volunteer leadership and participation in the organization’s fundraising events and activities.

-- Serve as staff liaison to Second Century Board (under 40 associate Board) and guide them in creating outreach events and planning their annual fundraiser, Oklahoma Born & Brewed.
+- Serve as staff liaison to Second Century Board (young professional board) and guide them in creating outreach events and planning their annual fundraiser, Oklahoma Born & Brewed.

 - Demonstrate commitment to professional development and maintain up-to-date knowledge of the general trends in philanthropy.

-- Build queries and reports as needed to enhance performance/user friendliness of database and in response to requests of the President and Board.
+- Maintain donor database, Bloomerang; building queries and reports as needed to enhance performance/user friendliness of database.

 EDUCATION/QUALIFICATIONS: Bachelor’s Degree in related field preferred and at least three years with a non-profit organization in fundraising.